Empower Your Practice

 4. Suki

 Suki is a US-based AI voice assistant that has gained traction for its ability to reduce documentation time significantly.
 Unlike dedicated ambient scribes that record entire conversations, Suki functions primarily as an interactive dictation assistant.
 Clinicians speak to Suki during or after visits, using voice commands to navigate EHRs, retrieve information, or insert data into specific fields.
-It supports strong integration with major US EHR systems but currently has limited visibility in the UK market. suki ai
+It supports strong integration with major US EHR systems like Epic and athenahealth. suki ai

 6. DeepScribe

 DeepScribe offers an ambient AI scribe that records patient visits and automatically writes medical notes directly into the EHR.
-It utilises a combination of speech recognition and natural language processing to create notes tailored to the physician's specialty.
-DeepScribe is particularly noted for its customisation options, allowing practices to define how notes are structured. deepscribe-screen1
+It utilizes a combination of speech recognition and natural language processing to create notes tailored to the physician's specialty.
+DeepScribe is particularly noted for its customization options, allowing practices to define how notes are structured. deepscribe-screen1

 7. Freed vs. Lindy: emerging solutions

 Two newer entrants, Freed and Lindy, offer different approaches.
 Freed markets itself as a "copilot" for clinical documentation, specifically targeting ease of setup for solo practitioners.
 It is designed to be fast and simple, requiring minimal training.
-However, it is primarily tuned for US medical standards and lacks the specific NHS integration capabilities required by UK clinics. freed
+At $84 per month (billed annually), it offers one of the most accessible entry points for independent US clinicians. freed

 Lindy takes a broader approach, positioning itself as a general AI agent that can handle various tasks, including medical dictation.
-While flexible, general-purpose tools often lack the deep medical vocabulary and regulatory safeguards (like specific HIPAA or GDPR alignment) of specialised medical platforms. lindy
+While flexible, general-purpose tools often lack the deep medical vocabulary and regulatory safeguards (like specific HIPAA alignment) of specialized medical platforms. lindy

-For UK doctors, these tools might be useful for experimentation but lack the reliability for daily practice compared to established players like Dragon or integrated systems like Medesk.
+For US doctors, these tools might be useful for experimentation or specific niche workflows, but dedicated platforms often provide the reliability needed for daily practice.

 Pricing and ROI: Is AI Dictation Worth the Cost?